ulupo/giotto-ph/paper/paper.md

 # Statement of need \label{sec:need}

-In recent years, *persistent homology* (PH) (see e.g. [@ghrist2007barcodes;
+*Persistent homology* (PH) (see e.g. [@ghrist2007barcodes;
 @edelsbrunner2008persistent; @edelsbrunner2014persistent;
 @oudot2015persistence; @chazal2016structure; @perea2018brief;
-@carlsson2019persistent; @nanda2021computational] for surveys) has been a key driving force behind the ever-increasing adoption of topological approaches in a wide variety of computational contexts, such as geometric inference [@edelsbrunner2014short; @boissonnat2018geometric], signal processing [@robinson2014topological; @perea2015sliding], data visualization [@tierny2018topological], and, more generally, data analysis [@carlsson2009topology; @chazal2021introduction] and machine learning [@hensel2021survey].
-Among the main invariants described by this theory, the (*persistence*) *barcode* [@frosini1990shapes; @frosini1992measuring;
+@carlsson2019persistent; @nanda2021computational] for surveys) has led to the adoption of novel topological methodologies in a wide variety of computational contexts, such as geometric inference [@edelsbrunner2014short; @boissonnat2018geometric], signal processing [@robinson2014topological; @perea2015sliding], data visualization [@tierny2018topological], data analysis and machine learning [@carlsson2009topology; @chazal2021introduction; @hensel2021survey].
+Among the invariants described by this theory, the (*persistence*) *barcode* [@frosini1990shapes; @frosini1992measuring; @barannikov1994morse;
-@barannikov1994morse; @robins1999approximations;
+@robins1999approximations; @edelsbrunner2000simplification;
-@edelsbrunner2000simplification; @zomorodian2005computing] has attracted the
-most attention due to (a) its ability to track the appearance and disappearance of holes, voids, or higher-dimensional topological features in data, (b) its succinct nature and ease of representation, (c) its robustness under perturbations [@damico2003optimal; @cohen-steiner2007stability], and (d) its amenability to computation and algorithmic optimization – see Sec.
+@zomorodian2005computing] has attracted the most attention due to (a) its ability to track the appearance and disappearance of holes, voids, or higher-dimensional topological features in data, (b) its succinct nature and ease of representation, (c) its robustness under perturbations [@damico2003optimal; @cohen-steiner2007stability], and (d) its amenability to algorithmic optimization – see Sec.
 1 in [@bauer2021ripser] for a review, and the recent implementations in [@aggarwal2021dory; @vonbromssen2021computing].

 Despite these successes, the computation of barcodes remains a challenge when dealing with large datasets and/or with high-dimensional topological features.
-Indeed, the input to any barcode computation is a growing, one-parameter family of combinatorial objects, called a *filtration*, and several filtrations of interest in applications quickly become very large as their defining parameter increases.
-This leads to a staggering number of operations required to distil the desired barcode via established matrix reduction algorithms.
+Indeed, the input to any barcode computation is a growing, one-parameter family of combinatorial objects, called a *filtration*, and several filtrations of interest in applications become very large as their defining parameter increases.
+This leads to a staggering number of operations required to distil barcodes via established matrix reduction algorithms.

-While PH computation for many types of simplicial filtrations constructed from point clouds, finite metric spaces, or graphs are limited by similar considerations, in this work we focus on *Vietoris–Rips* (VR) filtrations of finite metric spaces, as well as on *flag* filtrations of undirected graphs endowed with vertex and edge weights.
+This is particularly true of *Vietoris–Rips* (VR) filtrations of finite metric spaces and of *flag* filtrations of weighted undirected graphs, which are the object of this work.

 # Related work \label{sec:related_work}